-Don't Panic Because We're Virtual: Business Development During the Pandemic t looks like we will be virtual for an indeterminate time.
+It looks like we will continue to be virtual for an indeterminate time.
 Now that we are out of the panic mode and into a more pragmatic state of mind, we need to get to back to the business of maintaining top of the mind awareness of the firm and developing new business in a virtual business world.

 Marketing activities are those initiatives that enhance the firm's visibility, build its reputation and maintain top of the mind awareness.
-Business development is sales for lawyers.
+Business Development is sales for lawyers.
 It is specific to developing a relationship with a contact or target.